RogerMReyes/code-fellow-labs/README.md

 ### Reflections and Comments

 I wasn't able to do the paired programming due to scheduling conflicts however I was still able to observe Dana act as the Driver with our teacher Audrey acting as the Navigator.
 I am familiar with functions and had no issues with wrapping our current set of questions into their own code blocks.

+## Lab 05

+We are finally deploying to GitHub pages.
+I cleaned up my JS file to take out all the unnecessary comments and console logs

+### Links and Resources

+N/A for this lab

+### Reflections and Comments

+We were finally able to deply the page and everything with my jS file is working properly.
+I was able to accomplish a lot of the stretch goals this week with my about me page and the hands on practice feels like the best way to learn for me.